 Since the brain structures underlying procedural memory also play roles in functions other than procedural memory, abnormalities of these structures should also lead to problems with such non-procedural functions.
 For example, frontal/basal-ganglia circuits subserve not only procedural memory, but a wide variety of other functions, including working memory, attention, and lexical/semantic recall.
 The frontal/basal-ganglia abnormalities that we have posited and that seem to be found in specific language impairment can thus also explain difficulties with these other functions in the disorder, even though these do not seem to depend on procedural memory.

-We have proposed the PDH as an explanatory account for specific language impairment (SLI), dyslexia, autism, Tourette syndrome, ADHD, and mathematical disability.
+We have proposed the PDH as an explanatory account for specific language impairment (SLI), dyslexia, motor-speech disorders, autism, Tourette syndrome, ADHD, and mathematical disability.
 The explanatory power of the PDH is posited to vary across the disorders.
 For example, it seems to have a large amount of explanatory power in SLI, perhaps less in dyslexia, and less in autism.
 Moreover, the nature of the abnormalities and thus the ensuing procedural memory and other dysfunctions are posited to differ across the disorders.
 Indeed, in some cases, the abnormalities may manifest as superior procedural memory abilities, as compared to typically developing children.
 This may be the case, for example, in Tourette syndrome (Walenski et al., 2007; Dye et al., 2016; Takács et al., 2017; Takács et al., 2018) and perhaps in (some populations of) autism (Walenski et al., 2014).

 Importantly, which brain structures underlying procedural memory are affected, the nature of their abnormalities, and what additional structures are involved, are all posited to vary across the disorders, thus helping explain the differences between them.
 Nevertheless, we suggest that comorbidities among certain of these disorders can be partly if not largely explained by their common brain abnormalities (Ullman and Pierpont, 2005, Evans and Ullman, 2016).